AKIRA-MIYAKE/serverless-import-swagger/README.md

     # CORS and OPTIONS method settings.
     -C, --cors                     If add this option, added cors setting to all http event.
     -O, --options-method           If add this option, added cors setting to get http event, and added OPTIONS method to api path that including other http method.

+    # Other settings.
+    --operation-id                 If this option is added and an API has operationId, the function is named from operationId.
 ```

 Example